-Develop the skills necessary to link operations and projects with relevant activities in almost all areas of business with the MS in Project Management from Southern New Hampshire University.
-The +1 program allows you to earn your master’s degree in just one extra year, with 32 credits spread out over the fall, spring, and summer.
+Develop the skills necessary to link operations and projects with relevant activities in almost all areas of business with the Master of Science in Project Management +1 program from Southern New Hampshire University.
+The +1 program allows you to earn your master's degree in just one extra year, with 32 credits spread out over the fall, spring, and summer.
 Paired with a three-year degree path, the +1 program gives ambitious students a world-class education and a head start on their careers, as well as significant savings on tuition.

 You'll receive broad exposure to leading-edge topics and skill development in operations management, project management, supply chain management, logistics, quality control and management science.
 This exposure and your participation in several team projects will provide you with the concepts, language, insights, tools and leadership skills you'll need for success in operations and project management.